MetPX/sarracenia/doc/sr_subscribe.1.rst

 - **strip     <count>          (default: 0)**
 - **discard   <boolean>        (default: false)**

+The **attempts** option indicates how many times to attempt downloading the data before giving up.
+The default of 3 should be appropriate in most cases.
 The  **inflight**  option is a suffix given to the file during the download and taken away when it is completed...
 If  **inflight**  is set to  **.** then it is prefixed with it and taken away when it is completed...